Overcoming recurring IT tasks is the dream of every CIO and system and network administrator.

 - a more professional image within the company

-- limiting low value-added tasks
+- A reduction in low value-added tasks